ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 1. Check if the report has never been aggregated but is contained by a batch that has been collected.
-If this check fails, the input share MUST be marked as invalid with the error `batch-collected`.
+If this check fails, the input share MUST be marked as invalid with the error `batch_collected`.
 This prevents additional reports from being aggregated after its batch has already been collected.
 1. Check if the report has already been aggregated with this aggregation parameter.
-If this check fails, the input share MUST be marked as invalid with the error `report-replayed`.
+If this check fails, the input share MUST be marked as invalid with the error `report_replayed`.
 This is the case if the report was used in a previous aggregate request and is therefore a replay.
 1. Depending on the query type for the task, additional checks may be
    applicable:
-    * For fixed-size tasks, the Aggregators need to ensure that each batch is roughly the same size.
-If the number of reports aggregated for the current batch exceeds the maximum batch size (per the task configuration), the Aggregator MAY mark the input share as invalid with the error "batch-saturated".
+    * For fixed_size tasks, the Aggregators need to ensure that each batch is roughly the same size.
+If the number of reports aggregated for the current batch exceeds the maximum batch size (per the task configuration), the Aggregator MAY mark the input share as invalid with the error "batch_saturated".
 Note that this behavior is not strictly enforced here but during the collect sub-protocol.
 (See {{batch-validation}}.)
 If both checks succeed, the input share is not marked as invalid.
-1. Check if the report's timestamp has passed its task's `task_expiration` time, if so the Aggregator MAY mark the input share as invalid with the error "task-expired".
+1. Check if the report's timestamp has passed its task's `task_expiration` time, if so the Aggregator MAY mark the input share as invalid with the error "task_expired".
-1. Finally, if an Aggregator cannot determine if an input share is valid. it MUST mark the input share as invalid with error `report-dropped`.
+1. Finally, if an Aggregator cannot determine if an input share is valid. it MUST mark the input share as invalid with error `report_dropped`.
 This situation arises if, for example, the Aggregator has evicted from long-term storage the state required to perform the check.
 (See
    {{reducing-storage-requirements}} for details.)